A limitless array of finishes inspire many prestigious architects, designers and high-end luxury brands to chose concrete for their creative concepts.

 Is concrete fire resistant?

-'P-GRC', a polymer modified glass fibre reinforced concrete product comprising of sand, cement, water, superplasticiser and alkali resistant glass fibre, in relation to its reaction to fire behavior is classified: A1.
+'P-GRC', a polymer modified glass fibre reinforced concrete product comprising of sand, cement, water, superplasticiser and alkali resistant glass fibre, in relation to its reaction to fire behaviour is classified: A1.

 Due to the bespoke nature of MASS Concrete, please check before specifying.